Accounting and tax

 - Singapore tax reporting is easy, all returns can be submitted online.
 The Singapore tax authority are extremely efficient and organized;

-- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec for e-file and 30 Nov for paper file of the year following the financial year.
+- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec for e-file or 30 Nov for paper file of the year following the financial year.
 Thereafter a notice of assessment will be issued to the Singapore company for corporate tax settlement.
-The Singapore company can pay the tax bill over 12 months, interest-free monthly installments;
+The Singapore company can pay the tax bill over 12 months, interest-free monthly instalments;

-- In accordance with GST Law, a Singapore Company is obliged to register for GST if annual sales exceeds or is expected to exceed S$1 million in any calendar year.
+- In accordance with GST Law, a Singapore Company is obliged to register for GST if annual sales exceed or is expected to exceed S$1 million in any calendar year.
 Healy Consultants will be happy to assist you with GST registration for a one time fee of US$550;

 - It is very important for all companies incorporated in Singapore to timely and efficiently fulfil their Singapore Regulatory Compliance requirements timely and efficiently.
-Annual unaudited financial statements are submitted to the Accounting and Corporate Regulatory Authority (ACRA) within 6 months of the end of the accounting year.
-Our firm is a specialist in accounting and bookkeeping services;
+Annual unaudited financial statements should be submitted to the Accounting and Corporate Regulatory Authority (ACRA) within 6 months of the financial year end;

 - In accordance to Section 197(1)(b) of the Companies Act, the Accounting and Corporate Regulatory Authority (ACRA) imposes a penalty of S$300 for late filing of the annual return.
 The company director(s) are responsible to ensure an Annual General Meeting (AGM) is timely held and the Annual Return is filed within 1 month of the convening of AGM.
 Failure to comply is considered an offense and can lead to prosecution of the director(s);